Cheah Tek Thye: Biography

 In 1903, Cheah presented the Penang Turf Club with a two-faced turret clock.
 Its dials were three feet in diameter.
 The clock was placed in a tower on the race course.

 In 1909 he was accused of cheating in respect of $70 and a document, but, tried before Justice Hamilton, Cheah, who had pleaded not guilty, was acquitted.

-In mid-1925, Cheah was appointed to the "Commission of the Peace, Penang."
+In mid-1925, Cheah was appointed to the Commission of the Peace, Penang.
 His appointment was effected through a notice in the Government Gazette Extraordinary issued on 4 June 1925.
 Appointed Justices of the Peace together with him were, from Penang, Ernest Edward Deacon, Dr. Koh Lip Teng, Dr. Albert Stanley McKern, John Mathewson Milne, A. R. K. Muthiya Chettiar, Hugh Scott Russell, and Tan Lo Heong.

-Cheah was the son of Penang merchant, Cheah Chow Pan.
-He was born in 1860.
+Cheah was the son of Penang merchant Cheah Chow Pan, born in 1860.
 His brothers were Cheah Tek Soon and Cheah Tek Lee.
 He was educated at the Penang Free School, and St. Xavier's Institution in George Town, Penang, and at Doveton College, Calcutta.

 Cheah's first wife was the daughter of daughter of Koh Teng Choon.
 After she died, he married the daughter of Gim Tong.
 He had four sons and four daughters.
 His son, Dr. Cheah Toon Lok, was a Jordan Scholar in Tropical Medicine.

 Cheah Tek Soon died on 12 January 1935, at his home in Northam Road, George Town, Penang, and his remains were later interred at the Cheah Cemetery at Mount Erskine.